Home >> Bloomington Events

 For over 41 years, members have enjoyed networking on the greens at the Annual Chamber Golf Classic in Bloomington.
 Traditionally held in June, this event provides members with the opportunity to play a challenging, private course while sponsors use the event to provide exposure for their companies.

-Because business knows no boundaries, the Bloomington, Eden Prairie, Edina and Richfield Chambers of Commerce host multi-chamber “B.E.E.R.” events several times throughout the year.
-These highly anticipated events provide an added value to our members, with the goal of expanding their network and reach in the business community.
+Because business knows no boundaries, the Bloomington, Eden Prairie, Edina and Richfield Chambers of Commerce host multi-chamber B.E.E.R. events throughout the year.
+These highly anticipated events provide an added value to our members along with the unique opportunity to network and connect with members from all four chambers.

 Bloomington Future Leaders